 A pricey option for a razor.
 Harder to shave smaller areas due to the bigger head size.

-5 blades individually adjust to every curve of the body.
-Water-activated MoistureGlide serum to help the razor glide along with ease.
+Five blades individually adjust to every curve of the body.
+Water-activated MoistureGlide serum helps the razor glide along with ease.
 Any Venus cartridge fits with any Venus handle.
-Comfortable grip handles and pivoting heads that contour to curves.
-Help legs feel smooth after use.
+Comfortable grip handles and pivoting heads contour to curves.
+Legs feel smooth after use.
 Comes with two razor blade refills.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.